jcollado/aria-ng/README.md

 would be implemented as normal Python inheritance from a class that is already defined in ARIA.

-Note that the implementor is entirely optional: it is very much possible to consume the validated TOSCA presentation as is appropriate for your product without converting it into an implementation.
+Note that the implementer is entirely optional: it is very much possible to consume the validated TOSCA presentation as is appropriate for your product without converting it into an implementation.